aio-libs/aiohttp/docs/web_advanced.rst

 Stopping *aiohttp web server* by just closing all connections is not always satisfactory.

+The first thing aiohttp will do is to stop listening on the sockets, so new connections will be rejected.
+It will then wait a few seconds to allow any pending tasks to complete before continuing with application shutdown.
+The timeout can be adjusted with ``shutdown_timeout`` in :func:`run_app`.

-The problem is: if application supports :term:`websocket`\s or *data streaming* it most likely has open connections at server shutdown time.
+Another problem is if the application supports :term:`websockets <websocket>` or *data streaming* it most likely has open connections at server shutdown time.

 The *library* has no knowledge how to close them gracefully but